chadstr/drive-ai/README.md

 ![alt text][image4]

-I used an adam optimizer so that manually tuning the learning rate wasn't necessary.
+I used an adam optimizer so that manually tuning the learning rate was not necessary.